RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 - Twitter, Reddit.
 Instagram, YouTube, Change.org, Facebook

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>
-Dashboard files show of using programs to run the monitoring bot.
+<br>Dashboard files show of using programs to run the monitoring bot.
 Monitoring js files are included.

 <b>Natural Language Understanding:</b>
 - A BERT File under config shows BERT for Amber Heard NLP training
 - There are Dashboard code files in Javascript.
-The requirements are Reactjs, javascript, and Django languages
+The requirements are Reactjs, Javascript, and Django languages
-- Package examples and how to train NLU is included
+- Package examples and how to train NLU is included - e.g., <a href="https://www.nltk.org/">nltk_data</a>
 - Supporters and Offenders are marked by the numbers of tweets using the NLU classifications

 There is an NLU dashboard tester using the api for the trained NLU.